Wannanosaurus | A Small Chinese Pachycephalosaur Dinosaur

 Contemporary Dinosaurs

 This tiny dinosaur shared its world with a diverse array of contemporaries.
-Among them were the Psittacosaurus, Shantungosaurus, and Troodon, each occupying different parts of the environment to work with and against the Wannanosaurus.
+Among them were Psittacosaurus, Shantungosaurus, and Troodon, each occupying different parts of the environment to work with and against the Wannanosaurus.

 List of All Dinosaurs